Lázaro Mangubat: History

 is now located to protect the inhabitants.

-It is believed that the Construction of the fort (presidio) began in 1628 and lasted around 1635 the time when the Visayan tattooed warriors who were the most warlike Spanish infantry unit under the flag of Lazaro Mangubat left Visayas, and Bantayan Island, for the conquest of Mindanao Island, Sulu, Borneo, and the Molucas, to avenge the deaths of many innocent and unarmed civilians in the hands of the Muslim raiders.
+It is believed that the construction of the fort (presidio) began in 1628 and continued until around 1635, during the period when the tattooed Visayan warriors—considered the most formidable Spanish infantry unit under the command of Lazaro Mangubat—left the Visayas, including Bantayan Island, to participate in the conquest of Mindanao, Sulu, Borneo, and the Moluccas, with the aim of avenging the deaths of many innocent and unarmed civilians at the hands of Muslim raiders.

 In Bantayan, Lazaro the Mangubat regrouped and organized the survivors and formed a government then known as "the Lawis government".

 In year 1800s he was commemorated, and proclaimed (by the Spanish Superior Government) as the "founder of Lawis", and founder of all the other settlements that came into existence later on the Island, including the settlements of Suba and Binaobao in central Bantayan Island that later combined to form what is now called the Municipality of Bantayan (formally became a pueblo in 1763), and the settlement of Octong formally became a pueblo in 1872 known as Pueblo de Octon or Gogtong today municipality of Santa Fe (Holy Faith).

 Lázaro also built a stone church (the third in Bantayan Island) whose ruined walls and post from the ravages of war and Moro raid can still be seen towering in the northernmost part of the town in the 1960s.

 It was also him who proclaimed the place a "VISITA" (this marks the beginnings of a new parish (founded and built in 1800s) in the Municipality of Bantayan.

 though in year 1580 there's already a Parochial Church and convent established on the Island but it ceased to exist.

 the church, convent and villages were destroyed, people were killed and only few have survived during the Muslim raid in year 1600.